Morrolan/surrealism/readme.md

 This module allows you to generate surreal sentences and error messages very easily from within your python programs.

-This module is a derivative work (used with permission) from www.ravenblack.net.

-Credit also goes to Kevan Davis on whose work the surrealism generator at www.ravenblack.net is based on.

 Installation
 ------------